Ofir-G/Cyber-Security-Seed-Labs/README.md

 ### Seed Labs - Network Security
-These are my solutions for some of the network security [seed labs](https://seedsecuritylabs.org/), using Ubuntu 16.04.
+These are my solutions for some of the network security [Seed Labs](https://seedsecuritylabs.org/), using Ubuntu 16.04.
 The assignments are in each folder.

 ### Labs List